 What paper makes the best film poster?

-Huge amounts of money are spent designing the posters, but for best representation, it is important that the poster is finished with the correct paper.
+Vast amounts of money are spent designing the posters, but it is essential that the poster is finished with the correct paper for the best representation.

 This can make or break a poster, whether it adorns a billboard, a cinema foyer, or is hung in your dining room.